Dasuki Linked To Luxury Real Estate In US Bought With Allegedly Stolen Billions Of Naira

 “Our investigation uncovers that the ongoing struggle for accountability in Nigeria is worsened when countries like the US turn a blind eye to corruption.
 Something has really gone wrong when those entrusted with protecting their citizens instead siphon off money for personal gain,” said Jimmy Kande, PPLAAF’s West Africa Director.
 “The US can and should do better, both morally and legally,” he added.

-Prime Business Africa recalls that President Buhari had in 2015, few months after he assumed office, fired Dasuki and ordered his arrest, following complaints of cases of graft allegedly involving the then NSA.
+Prime Business Africa recalls that President Buhari had in 2015, a few months after he assumed office, fired Dasuki and ordered his arrest, following complaints of cases of graft allegedly involving the then NSA.

-The government had alleged that Dasuki awarded fake contracts worth more than $2 billion, between 2012 and 2015, for fighter jets, helicopters, bombs and ammunition that were never supplied to the Nigerian Air Force.
+The government had alleged that Dasuki awarded fake contracts worth more than $2 billion, between 2012 and 2015, for fighter jets, helicopters, bombs, and ammunition that were never supplied to the Nigerian Air Force.
 This came to be commonly referred to as Dasukigate.

 READ ALSO: Nigeria Loses $204 Million Annually To Corruption In Maritime Sector -Report